 In Sweden, BestSecret cooperates with the national carrier PostNord as well as with the start-up Budbee to provide customers with extra delivery options and times.
 In cities like Stockholm, for example, Budbee offers delivery after 6 pm or extra quiet delivery.

 In France, BestSecret uses Colissimo, while in the Netherlands it uses DHL NL.
 So the company chooses the right carrier for the respective national needs and at the same time makes sure that the customer benefits from an optimal delivery experience.

 "For me, Seven Senders is a perfect partner to start in countries where you don't have a big presence yet," explains Max Strack-Zimmermann, Director Logistics Services at BestSecret.
 Sophia Albrecht, Operations Manager at foodspring, provider of fitness and sports nutrition, joins in:

 "With Seven Senders' services, we are able to transfer the quality standards we have for our products to international shipping and customer communication. foodspring has grown and expanded together with Seven Senders."

 So: Do you want to explore new countries together?

-Would you like to learn more about topics such as flexibility and cleverly planned internationalisation in online trade?
+Would you like to learn more about topics such as flexibility and cleverly planned internationalization in online trade?
 We will be happy to help you!
-You can also find more information about Seven Senders' cross-border support and various delivery services online.
+You can also find more information about Seven Senders' cross-border delivery and various delivery services online.